To sum our organization up in just a few words, WOOFobia was founded on the idea that dogs make our lives better. Period. End of story.

 Beyond that, there are many, many other significant contributions made by dogs in society that often get devalued or overlooked.

 A quick Google search will bring up hundreds upon hundreds of links to news stories and research studies peppered across the internet of the benefits to sharing your life with dogs.

-Fact.
-Dogs make us physically healthier.
-They force us to get out of the house and become more active with walks in the park or along the beach, which can help those looking to lose weight.
-They also make us more social, as many community events are dog-friendly, and make it easier to interact when meeting new people…especially amongst other dog-lovers.
+First and foremost, dogs make us healthier.
+They can force us to get out of the house and become more active with regular walks, which can help those looking to lose weight.
+And on those walks, they make us more social when interacting or meeting new people…especially amongst other dog-lovers.

 It has been scientifically proven that our physical health drastically improves with dogs.
 The mere petting of a dog can lower ones blood pressure and heart rate, reduce the risk of a heart attack, and/or survive in the event one does occur.
 On average, people who have dogs live longer.
 Workplaces that allow well-behaved dogs are oftentimes the most productive and happier employees, which boost overall office morale.